 Well, there are two points here: first, it is your 100 per cent genuine sarcophagus, circa 1000 BC.
 Secondly, it's in Mougins because another Englishman called Christian Levett has assembled such a vast collection of art and antiquities that the only way he could properly store the works is to build his own custom-made museum.

-But I can see the skeptic's point.
+But I can see the sceptic's point.
 Mougins – an out-of-the-way French village perched on a hillside above Cannes – is a slightly odd place to find Egyptian sarcophagi.
-Even more remarkably, the museum also houses the world's largest private collection of Greco-Roman arms and armor, an extraordinary array of Roman bronzes and paintings of classical subjects by artists such as Cézanne, Picasso, Matisse and Toulouse-Lautrec.
+Even more remarkably, the museum also houses the world's largest private collection of Greco-Roman arms and armour, an extraordinary array of Roman bronzes and paintings of classical subjects by artists such as Cézanne, Picasso, Matisse and Toulouse-Lautrec.

 We sit outside on facing sofas under the verandah and we begin to get to grips with his mania for collecting, he terms it "a compulsion to fill in the gaps".
 Clearly, we don't need consulting rooms in Vienna to trace it back to his Essex childhood.
 His earliest obsession, from the age of seven, was with coins and campaign medals.
 His father, a bookmaker, didn't collect anything, it was his mother who had the acquisitive gene.
 But according to Christian, "she jumped around.
 Never made a decent collection of anything," he adds a bit sniffily.